xkihuh/Mineradio-ShinaYuu-Ver/README.md

 ## License

 ShinaYuu Music is licensed under `GPL-3.0-only`.
 Redistribution of source or binaries must preserve the license, copyright notices, attribution, and the corresponding source obligations described by GPLv3.

+## Copyright and License

+Copyright (C) 2026 XxHuberrr.
+Copyright (C) 2026 X.kihuh (For modifications and maintenance).

+This project is licensed under the GPL-3.0 License.
+See the [LICENSE](./LICENSE) file for details.

+The MR Logo, the name "Mineradio," the UI visual design, and original visual assets belong entirely to the original author.
+Third-party dependencies and services follow their respective open-source licenses and terms of service.